tfoxo/System.Cor3/Source-Console/PdfCat/README.md

 ## SUMMARY

-A modified sample from [PdfSharp/Migradoc WIKI](http://www.pdfsharp.net/wiki/CombineDocuments-sample.ashx).
+A modified sample from [PdfSharp/Migradoc WIKI][empira-wiki-sample].

-The tool takes in a directory and concatenates all PDFs in the diectory.
+The tool takes in a directory and concatenates all PDFs within.

-Used in this little program is a particular `variant1()` method, as `variant2`-`variant4` were left in tact to portray the PdfSharp XGraphics sample/capability.
+Used in from the original sample from empira Software demo is a particular `variant1()` method, as `variant2`-`variant4` were left in tact to portray the PdfSharp XGraphics sample/capability.

 ## PARAMS